bifurcationkit/BifurcationKit.jl/docs/src/index.md

 ```julia
 a = 3.3
 ```
-Finally, we need to define some parameters for the Newton iterations.
+Finally, we need to provide some parameters for the Newton iterations.
 This is done by calling

 ```julia
 opt_newton = Cont.NewtonPar(tol = 1e-11, verbose = true)